satoshiops/airlift-airwaves/README.md

 On-chain BTC address for donations can be found here: https://github.com/satoshiops/airlift-airwaves/blob/main/airlift-airwaves_on-chain_BTC.txt

 Various pieces of information here are being signed and validated with that same PGP key as the onchain address to provide proof of work that BTC is being used for its stated purposes.
-No further comment will be given, nor should be expected about documents and redacted documents other than what is posted in the main twitter thread that started with fundraising announcement.
+No further comment will be given, nor should be expected about redacted documents other than what is posted in the main twitter thread that started with fundraising announcement.

 Please follow @satoshiops on twitter for the most current information.